 In our next article, we will discuss how to approach and help someone living with depression and provide more details about what help is available.

-Touched by a story of a client with a disability, Olivia wishes to do more with her marketing skills and help more people in need.
-She joined breakthru in mid-July 2021 and has been enjoying her job ever since.
+Touched by an inspiring story of a client with a disability, Olivia wishes to do more with her marketing skills and help more people in need.
+She joined breakthru in July 2021 and has enjoyed her role ever since.

 Latest posts by Olivia Dawson (see all)